 We consistently rank highly in national and international employability rankings, having achieved 7th in UK for employability in the Guardian University Guide 2018 and 64th in the world for employer reputation by the QS World University rankings 2018.

-The University was ranked 6th in the UK in the table of Universities targeted by the largest number of top employers in 2016-2017 in the High Fliers Graduate Market in 2017 report.
+The University was the 2nd most targeted by top employers 2017-2018 in the High Fliers Graduate Market in 2018 report.
 The report identifies that graduate recruiters have put more emphasis on social media, university recruitment presentations, skills training events and campus brand managers during this year’s recruitment campaigns, and less emphasis on advertising in career sector guides.